JuliaData/DataFrames.jl/docs/src/lib/functions.md

     is a custom function (i.e. not for standard reductions, which use optimized single-threaded methods).
-- `dropmissing` when the provided `DataFrame` has more than 1 column and `view=false` (subset-ing into a column without `Missing` is spawned in a separate task for each column).
+- `dropmissing` when the provided `DataFrame` has more than 1 column and `view=false` (subset-ing of individual columns is spawned in separate tasks).

 In general at least Julia 1.4 is required to ensure that multi-threading is used and the Julia process must be started with more than one thread.
 Some operations